-This page intends to give a general overview of some of the specific research initiatives the Stellar Genesis community is developing.
+This page intends to give a general overview of some of the specific research initiatives of the Stellar Genesis community.
 Neither this page nor the research initiative pages are intended to be comprehensive.

 Please note: several of the following pages are password-protected.
 Please contact admin via the Join tab if you would like to know more about or be involved in a research initiative and gain access to the page.